-We know Fluxaxis is different.
+We know Fluxaxis is different to other 3D printing companies.
 And if we’ve had the pleasure of working with you, we hope you’ve noticed too.
 We pride ourselves on offering great customer service (unusual in the engineering-led AM sector, our clients tell us).
 We also work collaboratively with many clients, a process that gives rise to some of the best creative solutions and makes sure we utilise the unique capabilities of each printer.
 We also like to demystify the 3D printing process (really, it’s not as complex as it might initially seem).
 But when it comes to our team, it’s the diversity of experience and skills that really sets us apart.

 Here’s the team.